-Deborah Templer is an associate in Gowlings’ Toronto office, practising in the area of advocacy.
+Deborah Templer is a partner in Gowlings’ Toronto office, practising in the area of advocacy.

 Her practice emphasizes complex commercial matters including class actions (securities, medical defence, occupier’s liability and product liability), shareholder disputes, claims against directors/officers, and multi-faceted corporate litigation often involving the oppression remedy.
 She also practices in the areas of privacy law and environmental litigation and has developed particular expertise in advertising litigation, frequently acting for clients in advancing and responding to injunction proceedings.